Ryoyaamada/Ryooyamada-osu-skins/README.md

 # skins and stuff yay

-dm me on disc if you want like older skins or smth: Ryoyaamada
+dm me on disc if you want like a skin thats not in here or smth: Ryoyaamada
 -------------------------------------------------
 # [Rekty Utena](https://ryoyamadaskins.s-ul.eu/E3XfzENL)
 ![](https://ryoyamadaskins.s-ul.eu/MIyH7mrR)